JordanWhittle/CSharpReverseShell/README.md

 # Usage
 The main intended use of this program is to be embedded in an XML payload.
 [You can take an example payload from here](https://github.com/JordanWhittle/CSharpReverseShell/blob/master/ReverseShell/Payload.xml).
 I call it an example payload because although it is a working payload, I have only tested it on the box that I wrote it for.

 You could also compile this and run it if you want; it's how I tested it.
-I'm not sure why you'd want to use that though because existing shells written in c would run almsot anywhere already.
+I'm not sure why you'd want to use that though because existing shells written in c would run almost anywhere already.

 ### Note: this shell is not encrypted. it's possible (and quite simple) to use encryption though if necessary